 Ezekiel grain is a mix of hard red wheat, spelt or rye, pearled barley, millet, lentils, pinto beans, great northern beans and kidney beans.
-Based on scripture it is a traditional blend to be used for grinding into a flour.
+A traditional blend to be used for grinding into a flour.
 It is used in breads, rolls, and pizza dough recipes or as a cereal.
 Ezekiel is a great addition to your food storage for those looking for emergency preparedness with variation.

 Ingredients: Hard red wheat, Spelt and/or Rye, Pearl barley, Pinto beans, Lentils, Millet, Great northern beans, Kidney beans.